ARYAN-SUJAY-Tech/AWSAI-IIITB_Coders/README.md

 # AWSAI-IIITB_Coders

-AWSAI - AI Misconfiguration Assistant
+AWSAI – AI Misconfiguration Assistant

-The AWSAI - It is a system designed to help users understand, diagnose, and resolve AWS configuration issues using intelligent analysis and structured explanations.
-It simplifies troubleshooting by converting raw error messages into actionable insights.
+AWSAI is an intelligent system designed to help users understand, diagnose, and resolve AWS configuration issues using AI-powered analysis and structured explanations.

-1) Overview:
+Overview

-Cloud configuration errors are one of the most common causes of system failures and security risks.
+Cloud configuration errors are one of the most common causes of service outages and security vulnerabilities.
 This project provides an intelligent assistant that analyzes AWS error messages, identifies root causes, and suggests corrective actions in a clear and structured manner.

-2) Key Features:
+Key Features

-a) Intelligent classification of AWS errors
+Intelligent classification of AWS errors

-b) Rule-based issue identification
+Rule-based issue identification

-c) AI-generated explanations and recommendations
+AI-generated explanations and recommendations

-d) Clean and intuitive user interface
+Clean and intuitive user interface

-e) User authentication and session management
+User authentication and session handling

-f) History of previously analyzed issues
+History of previously analyzed issues

-3) System Workflow :
+System Workflow

-Step-1: User provides an AWS error or configuration issue
+User provides an AWS error or configuration issue

-Step-2: The system classifies the issue type
+The system classifies the issue type

-Step-3: A structured prompt is generated
+A structured prompt is generated

-Step-4: An AI model analyzes the issue
+An AI model analyzes the issue

-Step-5: The system returns a clear explanation and recommended fix
+A clear explanation and fix are presented

-4) Technology Stack :
+Technology Stack

-a) Frontend: Streamlit
+Frontend: Streamlit

-b) Backend: Python
+Backend: Python

-c) AI Engine: OpenAI API
+AI Engine: OpenAI API

-d) Database: SQLite
+Database: SQLite

-5) Project Structure :
+Project Structure
 aws-ai-misconfig/
 │
 ├── app.py